Acid Queen

 Acid Queen is the second solo studio album by Tina Turner.
 It was released in 1975 on the EMI label in the UK and on United Artists in the US.
-Although it is a Tina Turner solo album, the first single, "Baby, Get It On," was a duet with Ike Turner, her musical partner and husband at the time.
+Although it is a Tina Turner solo album, the first single, "Baby, Get It On", was a duet with Ike Turner, her musical partner and husband at the time.
 Acid Queen was her last solo album before their separation and her departure from Ike & Tina Turner Revue.

 Background and songs

-The Acid Queen album was inspired by Tina Turner's role as The Acid Queen in Ken Russell's film version of The Who's classic rock opera Tommy, which also featured Elton John, Eric Clapton, Jack Nicholson, Ann-Margret, and starred Roger Daltrey.
+The Acid Queen album was inspired by Tina Turner's role as the Acid Queen in Ken Russell's film version of The Who's classic rock opera Tommy, which also featured Elton John, Eric Clapton, Jack Nicholson, Ann-Margret, and starred Roger Daltrey.

 Side A of the album consists of rock covers.
-In addition to a re-recorded version of the title track, it also contained the Rolling Stones' "Under My Thumb" and "Let's Spend the Night Together," The Who's "I Can See For Miles" and Led Zeppelin's "Whole Lotta Love."
-Turner recorded two different versions of "Acid Queen," one for the Tommy soundtrack produced by The Who and the other for her album produced by Danny Diante and Spencer Proffer.
+In addition to a re-recorded version of the title track, it also contained the Rolling Stones' "Under My Thumb" and "Let's Spend the Night Together", The Who's "I Can See for Miles" and Led Zeppelin's "Whole Lotta Love".
+Turner recorded two different versions of "Acid Queen", one for the Tommy soundtrack produced by The Who and the other for her album produced by Denny Diante and Spencer Proffer.

 Side B was written and produced mainly by Ike Turner.
 It includes Ike & Tina Turner's last single together, the disco-influenced "Baby, Get It On" (No. 88 Pop, No. 31 R&B).
 Other singles include "Whole Lotta Love" (No. 61 R&B) released in 1975, and "Acid Queen" released in the UK in 1976.
 The track "Under My Thumb" was released as a single in Australia to promote Turner's tour, reaching No. 80 in 1977.

 Release and reissues

 Acid Queen was released in August 1975, peaking at No. 155 on the Billboard 200 and No. 39 on the R&B albums chart.
 It has since been re-issued on both vinyl and CD with a series of different cover pictures by both EMI Music and its Dutch midprice subsidiary Disky Communications.
 The first release of the album on CD included three "bonus" tracks taken from the 1969 Ike & Tina Turner albums The Hunter and Outta Season.

+In November 2023, the album was made available on streaming services and as a digital download, marking its first release in any digital format.

+The album was re-issued on LP and CD on November 15, 2024.